CleverRaven/Cataclysm-DDA/doc/SOUNDPACKS.md

 # Soundpacks

 A soundpack can be installed in the `data/sound` directory.
 It has to be a subdirectory that contains at least a file named `soundpack.txt`.
-It can include any number of json files which add any number of `sound_effect` or playlist.
+It can include any number of json files which add any number of `sound_effect` or playlists.

 ## soundpack.txt format